-When you take online surveys, you might be presented with the option to redeem your earnings for a prepaid credit card.
+When you complete online surveys through an online survey panel, you might be presented with the option to redeem your earnings for a prepaid credit card.
 If you’re unfamiliar with these cards, you might be pleasantly surprised to find out how they can benefit you.

 Why people use prepaid credit cards

-With surprisingly few exceptions, most people who purchase prepaid credit cards resort to this option for one of three reasons.
+With surprisingly few exceptions, most people who purchase prepaid credit cards do so for one of three reasons.
 In some cases, two or more reasons may apply.

 - Credit Score Repair.
 A person can slowly rebuild their personal creditworthiness, according to the standards of the financial industry, through using a prepaid credit card.
 This is particularly effective if the card is used for certain expenses, such as phone and utility payments.